Andy-Taison/CPP_notes/cpp_notes.md

 [Reference](https://cplusplus.com/doc/tutorial/variables/)
 [Type casting reference](https://cplusplus.com/doc/tutorial/typecasting/)

+`const <type> VAR = val;` - Variables declared `const` are constants and cannot be modified once initialised.
+Typically declare `VAR` in **capitals** to denote constant.
+Note this is different to `#define` constants which are preprocessor directives, `const` are program constants

+`static` [(storage specifier)](https://en.cppreference.com/w/cpp/language/storage_duration) - The storage for the object is allocated when the program begins and deallocated when the program ends.
+Only one instance of the object exists

 `sizeof(<type>)` - will return data type size in bytes

 `#include <limits.h>` - Library which contains functions such as `INT_MAX` and `LONG_MIN` to retrieve min and max values